-Hardware Error Codes Error Message Notes 300 thermistor faulty Unable to read a reasonable thermistor value.
-Thermistor faulty or disconnected, main board problem, or ambient temperature out of range.
+Error Code Error Message Notes 300 thermistor faulty Unable to read a reasonable thermistor value.
+Thermistor faulty or disconnected, Main board problem, or ambient temperature out of range.
 301 safe temperature limit exceeded A temperature of over 50°C detected on one or more of the 4 thermistors.
-Temperature is shut off and remains off until a successful completion of power-up reset.
+Temperature will be shut off and remain off until a successful completion of power-up reset.
 302 low light Not enough light detected to make an accurate measurement.
 If doing a cuvette read, the cuvette door may be open.
-303 unable to cal dark current Too much stray light detected on powerup, faulty or disconnected pre-amp boards.
+303 unable to cal dark current Too much stray light detected on powerup, faulty or disconnected preamp boards.
 304 signal level saturation During a cuvette read, could be due to cuvette door being open.
 305 reference level saturation During a cuvette read, could be due to cuvette door being open.
 306 plate air cal fail, low light Minimum signal/reference ratio not met during air calibration.
 307 cuv air ref fail 308 stray light Light leak in read chamber or cuvette door open.
-Could also be a faulty pre-amp board.
-309 front panel not responding LCD front panel bad or disconnected.
-312 gain calibration failed Power-up calibration and check of signal path gain is out of tolerance.
+Could also be a faulty preamp board 312 gain calibration failed Power-up calibration and check of signal path gain is out of tolerance.
 Could be due to bad or disconnected pre-amp or excessive stray light.
-313 reference gain check fail Power-up check of the reference amplifier gain out of tolerance.
+313 reference gain check fail Power-up check of the Reference amplifier's gain out of tolerance.
 Could be due to bad or disconnected pre-amp board or excessive stray light.
 314 low lamp level warning 315 can't find zero order On power-up, grating motor could not find zero-order home position.
 316 grating motor driver faulty Grating motor did not move to where it was commanded to in a reasonable time.
 317 monitor ADC faulty